 This recipe for Stuffed Vegetables with Bulgar is going to stretch your dollar and help fill out the veggies to make a meal, all while making even the most lackluster of winter vegetables shine.
 And of course, it can only get better during the summer months when the bounty comes in.

 By the way, these are not your Mother’s stuffed vegetables (at least not if you’re as old as me!)
 These are slightly cannibalistic veggies…vegetables stuffed with vegetables.
-Bulgar rounds them out and gives a slightly chewy, nutty taste echoed by the Parmesan sprinkled on top.
-For a totally vegetarian meal, use vegetable stock or water instead of chicken stock.
+Usually, the vegetables I stuff are either zucchini, summer squash or tomatoes.
+The Bulgar wheat filling, flavored with broth, aromatics and mushrooms complements the veggies and makes for a slightly chewy, nutty taste, and that nuttiness is echoed by the shavings of Parmesan sprinkled on top.

 - 3/4 cup bulgur

 - 1 cup chicken broth, vegetable broth or water

 - 1 small onion, chopped, if using an onion to stuff, use the center and top

 - 1/2 a package mushrooms, diced (4 ounces)

 - 1 tomato, chopped (if stuffing tomatoes, use the cut off tops of tomatoes instead of buying one to chop)

 - 2 large or 3 small cloves garlic, minced

 - 1/2 to 3/4 teaspoon tarragon or oregano